ocombe/ocModal/README.md

 ### Usage
 - Put ocModal.js into you project
-- Add the css file to your project: if you don't have bootstrap 3, include css/full.min.css.
-If you already have bootstrap 3, use default.min.css
+- Add the css file to your project: if you don't have bootstrap 3, include dist/css/ocModal.full.min.css.
+If you already have bootstrap 3, use dist/css/ocModal.light.min.css
 - Add the module ```oc.modal``` to your application
 - Load on demand using the service or the directive :